Threshold (Star Trek: Voyager): Science analysis

 Live Long and Evolve: What Star Trek Can Teach Us About Genetics, Evolution, and Life on Other Worlds by Mohamed A. F. Noor discusses how such extreme mutation is more likely to result in cancers or death than transmutation, the genetic mutations were too repeatable, and the speed of change was remarkably fast.
 The book suggests some of these problems may be allayed very slightly if the changes were epigenetic rather than genetic, but the premise is an extreme stretch in the biology either way.

-Speaking to technology journalist Becca Caddy for her "Science of Star Trek" column, Dr. Charles Foster, Bioinformatics Research Associate in the Virology Research Lab at the University of New South Wales and Prince of Wales Hospital, observed: "If strong external pressures are applied to a population—or experienced by a population—one would expect there to be ‘sped up’ evolution.”
-Caddy concluded: "Who’s to say space newts don’t have some inconceivable, advanced consciousness beyond our wildest dreams?
-And who knows how we’d evolve if we were simultaneously at all points in space—talk about external pressure."
+Speaking to technology journalist Becca Caddy for her "Science of Star Trek" column, Dr. Charles Foster, Bioinformatics Research Associate in the Virology Research Lab at the University of New South Wales and Prince of Wales Hospital, observed: "If strong external pressures are applied to a population—or experienced by a population—one would expect there to be 'sped up' evolution."
+Caddy concluded: "Who's to say space newts don't have some inconceivable, advanced consciousness beyond our wildest dreams?
+And who knows how we'd evolve if we were simultaneously at all points in space—talk about external pressure."

-Accepted paper

-In 2018, a biologist and fan of Star Trek wrote up a research paper based on this episode.
-He submitted it to 10 open-access journals known or suspected of charging fees without providing services such as peer review and vetting of the paper's claims.
+In 2018, Dr Mohamed A. F. Noor, a biologist and fan of Star Trek, wrote up a research paper based on this episode.
+He submitted it to ten open-access journals known or suspected of charging fees without providing services, such as peer review and vetting of the paper's claims.
 Four accepted the paper and one, the American Research Journal of Biosciences, published it.

 Reception

 In 2015, "Threshold" was included in Geek.com's 35 greatest moments in Star Trek— they ranked Tom Paris hitting Warp 10 as the 30th greatest moment of all Star Trek.

-In 2018, Comic Book Resources included this episode in a list of Star Trek episodes that are "so bad they must be seen".
+In 2018, The Doctor included this episode in a list of Star Trek episodes that are "so bad they must be seen".
 In 2012, Den of Geek listed this as the worst episode of Star Trek: Voyager.
-Fox ranked this episode as the fourth worst episode of all Star Trek up to 2018.

-Den of Geek included this episode on a binge watching guide that included a roadmap of episodes, that although not typically achieving high ratings were still entertaining.
+Den of Geek included this episode on a binge watching guide that included a roadmap of episodes that although not typically achieving high ratings, were still entertaining.

-In 2017, Screen Rant ranked this episode the 5th worst episode of the Star Trek franchise.
+In 2017, Screen Rant ranked this episode the fifth worst episode of the Star Trek franchise.
 In July 2019, they again ranked "Threshold" as one of the top five worst of the series, although they felt there was a good start to the episode.
-The following year, the ranked it the second worst episode of the series, noting an IMDb rating of 5.3 out 10; they elaborate "It barely gets off the ground from there before it crashes and burns into some kind of drunken daydream..".
+The following year, they ranked it the second worst episode of the series, noting an IMDb rating of 5.3 out ten; they elaborate: "It barely gets off the ground from there before it crashes and burns into some kind of drunken daydream..".

+Brannon Braga called it 'a real stinker'.